StatusNULL/XAMPP-for-Windows/readme_en.txt

     To set the passwort "secret" for the user "root", type the following:
     C:\xampp\mysql\bin\mysqladmin -u root password secret

-    After changing the password you'll have to reconfigure PHPMyAdmin to use the new password, otherwise it won't be able to access the databases.
+    After changing the password you'll have to reconfigure phpMyAdmin to use the new password, otherwise it won't be able to access the databases.
 To do that, open the file config.inc.php in \xampp\phpmyadmin\ and edit the following lines: